 Albanian Language’s Stress Structure

 The Albanian language has a much simpler rule in stress than English.
-All compound or simple words are pronounced with the stress on the last syllable.
+All compound or simple words are pronounced with stress on the last syllable.
 Here is an example to help you better understand the difference between the stress structure of the Albanian and English languages:

 In English, the term progress has two pronunciations – PROgress and proGRESS.
 On the other hand, the word progress is pronounced proGRESS in the Albanian language.
 Another example is recorded, pronounced either REcord or reCORD in English.
 But in Albanian, it is pronounced as reCORD.